 - A modified vehicle has undergone modification or upgrades beyond its original specifications.
 Depending on the specific modifications, a modified vehicle may no longer meet factory standards, including safety, emissions, or legal requirements.
 It may also be unlawful under state law.
 Modifications may also void some manufacturer warranties.

 What Police Look For

-Why does any of this matter?
 If you have modified your car, it may give an officer a valid excuse to pull you over.
-Let's face it, no one likes getting pulled over by the police, innocent or guilty.
-There are a number of modifications that officers look for to determine if they are unlawful.
+There are several modifications that officers look for on public roadways:

 Penalties for Unlawful Vehicle Modifications